 - Our SDOT Response Team (SRT) clears blockages and prevents traffic backups 24/7 by promptly removing debris in the street, moving vehicles out of the traffic lane after an accident, assisting stranded motorists, providing emergency traffic control for incidents, and responding to issues with traffic signals.

 - We’re sharing construction and traffic data with Google Maps, Waze, and TomTom to ensure accurate and timely data sharing with these technology providers.

-- We’re adding more traffic cameras and travel time detectors so we can know how quickly traffic is moving.
+- We added more traffic cameras and travel time detectors to know how quickly traffic is moving.

-- Starting this month, we’re putting in new traffic signal plans around the north and south tunnel portals and in downtown – this will help the signals be more responsive to changing traffic volumes.
+- We put in new traffic signal timing plans around the north and south portals of the SR 99 tunnel and in downtown to help signals be more responsive to changing traffic volumes.

-- Do you know where you can find real-time congestion information?
-Visit the SDOT Travelers Map – there you can find construction, planned events, traffic incidents, bridge openings, railroad crossings and travel times on main streets.
+- We’re continuing to update the SDOT Travelers Map, where you can find information about construction, planned events, traffic incidents, bridge openings, railroad crossings and travel times on main streets.

 What we’re doing now:

 - We’ll be revising traffic signal timing operations when buses come out of the Downtown Seattle Transit Tunnel on March 23, 2019.

 - We’re conducting real-time transportation system performance monitoring and making needed adjustments.

 - We’re working with the stadiums on their transportation operations plans.